surba778/GreatKart/README.md

 14. To set up automatic deployments in Heroku when pushing code to github:
     - On the deploy tab, connect to github by searching for the repository name and clicking 'Connect'.
     - Click 'Enable Automatic Deploys"

-15. Generate a django secret key at [Djcrety](https://djecrety.ir/) and add it to 'Settings' > 'Config variables' in Heroku.
-16. Update the settings.py file to collect the secret key from the environment, and use an empty string as default:
+15. Update the settings.py file to collect the secret key from the environment, and use an empty string as default:
     - ```
         SECRET_KEY = os.environ.get('SECRET_KEY', '')
         ```
-17. Set debug to be true only if there's a variable called "DEVELOPMENT" in the environment.
+16. Set debug to be true only if there's a variable called "DEVELOPMENT" in the environment.
     - ```
         DEBUG = 'DEVELOPMENT' in os.environ
         ```